timdaish/webpage-roaster/README.md

 # Introduction
-WebPage Roaster - Results Optimisation and Analysis from a WebPageTest result link
+WebPage Roaster - Advanced Results Optimisation and Analysis from a WebPageTest (WPT) result link

 This is the start of a new project to take a set of WPT results and display additional analysis in the form of tables and charts.